-Figure 3.13: Site D could not make a clean link to site A or B, since site C is in the way and is not interested in hosting a node.
-By installing a high repeater, nodes A, B, and D can communicate.
+Figure 3.24: Site D could not make a clean link to site A or B, since site C is in the way and is not hosting a node.
+By installing a high repeater, nodes A, B, and D can communicate with each other.
 Note that traffic from node D actually travels further away from the rest of the network before the repeater forwards it along.